x-limitless-x/blakedrumm.com/_posts/2026-08-07-vscode-ai-council.markdown

 ## :speech_balloon: Using It Day to Day

 For normal work, select **Multi-Model Engineering Council** and ask your engineering question as usual.
-Before it dispatches anything, the coordinator prints the tier it chose, the trigger that justified it, and the one-line question each expert was given.
+Before it dispatches anything, the coordinator prints the tier it chose, the trigger that justified it, the number of model invocations it is about to spend, and the one-line question each expert was given.

 ![Five VS Code AI Council experts reviewing a project in parallel](/assets/img/posts/vscode-ai-council-experts-running.png){:class="img-fluid"}